HNeukermans/EmguWF/README.md

 How to install
 --------------
 + Download and install a version of Emgu CV from sourceforge.
 I use version 2.9.0.1922-beta. [emgucv-windows-universal-cuda 2.9.0.1922](http://sourceforge.net/projects/emgucv/).
++ Go to the bin folder.
+In my case this is xxx/emgucv-windows-universal-cuda 2.9.0.1922/bin.
+The bin folder contains all EMGU.CV.xxx.dlls you will need for EMGUWF to compile.
+Also iside the bin, you will find two subfolders: x86 or x64.
+Both folders, contain the opencv dlls that EMGU CV uses.
+If you are targetting a 64 bit environment, you must rely on the x64 folder, and forget about the x86.
+The inverse is true, if you are running on a 32 bit platform.